 DSA was introduced after RSA and may seem like a downgrade because it can only do digital signatures and not public key encryption.
 However, both methods are very similar and both are lauded in regards to security.
 The differences lie in the arithmetic used and speed.
 DSA is a much faster signature, but RSA is better at verification.
 In the end, both RSA and DSA are pretty equal in terms of compatibility since they both use the same IPs and digital certificates.

 Cryptographers quickly noticed the more complex the mathematics behind a cryptosystem, the more secure it is.

 In search of better options, the Elliptic Curve has come across.
 It’s a mathematical structure that has been in the theoretical field of mathematics for many years.
 On it, we can also define the Discrete Logarithm Problem, but with numbers living in a curve.
 So the curve is part of the public key and some random number on the curve is the private key.

 So far, we’ve covered how important private keys are in public key encryption.
 Public keys don’t need to be stored anywhere since they’re available to the public, but private keys need to stay protected in order for the whole process to work.

-With SecureW2, admins can use CertLock, which is our industry-exclusive technology that prevents Private Keys from being exported from devices. .
-CertLock adds even more security in a PKI system because it ensures that private keys cannot be exported from the device once equipped.
+With SecureW2, admins can use our industry-exclusive technology that prevents Private Keys from being exported from devices.
+This extra PKI security layer ensures certificates are never stolen or transferred from the device.

 How to Recover a Private Key